Argentina decrees telecoms rule changes to increase competition

-BUENOS AIRES (Reuters) - Argentina has loosened regulations to allow more competition in its telecoms sector and widen internet penetration, according to a decree published on Monday that the government hopes will attract billions of dollars in investments.
+BUENOS AIRES, Jan 2 (Reuters) - Argentina has loosened regulations to allow more competition in its telecoms sector and widen internet penetration, according to a decree published on Monday that the government hopes will attract billions of dollars in investments.

 Companies will no longer be barred from simultaneously providing cable TV, internet, fixed line and mobile phone services.